leutloff/bergcms/README.md

 =======================

 The installation means copying the content of the archive to the web server executing the web applications.
-This can be done using different ways depending on the requirements of the web server.
+This can be accomplished in different ways depending on the requirements of the web server.
 The archive is build during the build process as described above.

-Part of the archive content is deployment script.
+Part of the archive content is a deployment script.
 The script deploy.sh copies the surrounding files to a web server using ncftpput.
 So the version deployed to web server depends on the path where the deploy.sh script is executed.